-Want a refund if your car rental rates drop even after you’ve made a reservation?
+Getting a refund if the car rental rates drop even after you’ve made a reservation?
 Think of it like Yapta, but instead of airline tickets, it’s for cars.

 The way the car rental industry works, there is often very little penalty for canceling a reservation (there are a few exceptions, though).
 This allows you to save tons of money because it allows you to continue searching for an even better rate after you’ve locked in a price.
 Once you find one, all you have to do is book the new one and cancel the old one.
 It’s as simple as that.